Atomtronic multi-terminal Aharonov-Bohm interferometer

 A promising geometry for cold atom devices is the ring-shaped circuit.
-Here, the transport can be controlled by the Aharonov-Bohm effect where the magnetic flux changes the interference of matter~\cite{aharonov1959significance}.
-In mesoscopic electronic rings, the Aharonov-Bohm effect controls the conductance~\cite{gefen1984quantum,buttiker1984quantum,webb1985observation,imry2002introduction}.
-An open theoretical and experimental question is whether a time-dependent magnetic field produces an Aharonov-Bohm effect~\cite{singleton2013covariant,macdougall2015revisiting,jing2017time,choudhury2019direct}.
+Such systems can exhibit superfluid current flows~\cite{ramanathan2011superflow,wright2013driving,ryu2013experimental,eller2020producing} and can realize effective two-level dynamics for a potential atomtronic qubit~\cite{aghamalyan2015coherent,haug2018readout}.
+Here, the transport can be controlled by the Aharonov-Bohm effect where the magnetic flux \revA{through the ring} changes the interference of matter~\cite{aharonov1959significance}.
+The static Aharonov-Bohm effect controls the conductance in mesoscopic electronic rings~\cite{gefen1984quantum,buttiker1984quantum,webb1985observation,imry2002introduction}, while the nature of the time-dependent Aharonov-Bohm effect is still controversially discussed~\cite{singleton2013covariant,macdougall2015revisiting,jing2017time,choudhury2019direct}.
 Through the application of suitable synthetic fields~\cite{jaksch2003creation,lin2009synthetic,dalibard2011colloquium,haug2021machine, wright2013driving,eckel2014hysteresis,del2022imprinting}, cold atoms can harness the Aharonov-Bohm effect with a high degree of control and coherence that is difficult to reach in other systems.
 An important example is the transport through two-terminal Aharonov-Bohm rings with bosonic atoms~\cite{haug2019aharonov,haug2019andreev,haug2021quantum}.

-Here, we study the transport in a three terminal circuit in which a bosonic condensate is guided from a source lead through a Aharonov-Bohm ring attached to two drains - see Fig.\ref{fig:diagram_device}a.
-The setup is fabricated by loading a Bose-Einstein condensate (BEC) of $^78$Rb atoms in a Digital Micromirror Device (DMD) generated optical potential - see Fig.\ref{fig:diagram_device}b.
-We demonstrate that our scheme provides a novel concept for a multi-functional device: the system can (i) sense rotation; (ii) realize a non-reciprocal switch; (iii) convert direct current (DC) into alternating current (AC) matter-waves.
+Here, we study the transport in a three terminal circuit in which a bosonic condensate is guided from a source lead through a Aharonov-Bohm ring attached to two drains - see Fig.\ref{fig:diagram_device}a. \revA{We simulate this system with extensive leads coupled to a continuous 2D ring or a discretized ring of three sites.} We show an experimental demonstration of the continuous setup by loading a Bose-Einstein condensate (BEC) of $^{87}$Rb atoms in a Digital Micromirror Device (DMD) generated optical potential - see Fig.\ref{fig:diagram_device}b.
+We demonstrate that our scheme provides a novel concept for a multi-functional device. \revB{The applications of our work are summarized in Fig \ref{fig:diagram_application}}. \revB{We show that our} system can (i) control density waves; (ii) realize a non-reciprocal switch and sense rotations; (iii) convert a direct current (DC) matter-wave into an alternating current (AC) modulation of the DC matter-wave.